projectsveltos/sveltos/docs/deployment_order/rolling_update_strategy.md

 To support this, Sveltos uses two `ClusterProfile Spec` fields: `MaxUpdate` and `ValidateHealths`.

-### MaxUpdate
+### maxUpdate

-`MaxUpdate` indicates the maximum number of clusters that can be updated concurrently.
+`maxUpdate` indicates the maximum number of clusters that can be updated concurrently.
 The value can be an absolute number (e.g., 5) or a percentage of the desired managed clusters (e.g., 10%).
 The default vlue is set to 100%.

 #### Example